 Students use this portal to apply for admissions to Relay.

 Canvas is Relay’s learning-management system and serves as the central access point for students to find important due dates, complete online coursework, upload assessments, track progress, view instructor feedback on completed assessments, communicate with instructors, and collaborate with peers.
 Canvas support is available to students 24 hours a day, seven days per week, via phone, email, and chat.
-Please note that all Canvas-related support is handled by Canvas staff and not by the Relay Technology team
+Students can access Canvas chat support and the Canvas Community forums through the Help(?) icon located on the blue global navigation sidebar in Canvas, or can call the Canvas student support phone line: (844) 653-1472.

-Relay Connect is a portal where the staff, students, and alumni of Relay’s programs virtual meet and share information.
+Relay Connect is the members-only online portal where the staff, students, and alumni of Relay’s programs virtually meet and share information.
 It hosts a jobs board, event postings, news updates, and a weekly newsletter.
 All members of the Relay community are welcome to join the platform.

 The Relay website provides information on all aspects of Relay, including the organization’s history, approach, programs, and campuses.
 While the website provides logistical information such as the application process, students can also visit the website to read the Relay blog as well as articles and news coverage featuring Relay’s students, staff, and alumni.

 Support@relay.edu is the email address for non-academic student support requests.
-Requests are processed Monday–Friday from 9:00 a.m. to 6:00 p.m.
+Requests are processed Monday to Friday from 9:00 a.m. to 6:00 p.m.
 EST.

 Relay maintains a robust collection of information and resources for students, staff, and the public on Support Center.
 This collection allows individuals to self-serve support when they need it.
 Support Center is accessible via Relay’s website 24 hours a day, seven days per week.
 When signed in through Relay’s Okta home page, students and staff have access to support articles not available to the public.